-Apartment residents make up almost half of the population of the City of Euless; therefore apartment residents play a major role in the overall use of fire and emergency medical services.
+Apartment residents make up half of the population of the City of Euless; therefore apartment residents play a major role in the overall utilization of fire and emergency medical services.

 In an apartment complex, the action of a single tenant can potentially affect a dozen or more families.
 Many codes, laws and statutes exist regarding apartment tenants and fire safety.
-The enforcement of building and fire code provisions help ensure every occupant at a Euless apartment can live safely without unnecessary fire risk.
+The enforcement of building and fire codes help to ensure every occupant at a Euless apartment can live safely without unnecessary fire risk.

 The following information explains some of the regulations and restrictions that apply to apartment residents in the City of Euless.